Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: RELATED WORK

-When the model is deployed, it is inevitable to encounter unlabelled images that are not observed before.
+\textbf{Test-time Adaptation} When the model is deployed, it is inevitable to encounter unlabelled images that are not observed before.
 This is a key characteristic of robot perception and the UOIS task.
 Therefore, developing strategies to adapt the model at test time is essential.
 Recently, test-time training (TTT, TTT+)~\cite{sun2020test, liu2021ttt++} uses unlabelled test instances to conduct self-supervised learning as the adaptation.
 But such methods heavily rely on the choice of proxy tasks and also need to visit training data that could be unavailable in practice.
-To address the above limitations, Wang \etal~\cite{wang2020tent} propose a fully test-time adaptation method named Tent to reduce generalization error by test-time entropy minimization.
-Tent only needs the model parameters and unlabeled testing data for adaptation.
-By minimizing the entropy, the model optimizes itself according to its own predictions, which is not relevant to proxy tasks.
+To address the above limitations, Wang \etal~\cite{wang2020tent} propose Tent to reduce generalization error by test-time entropy minimization.
+Tent optimizes itself according to its own predictions, which is not relevant to proxy tasks.
 However, the aforementioned test-time adaptation method is mainly applied in traditional close-set tasks such as image classification, and exploits the output distributions of classifiers as the test-time objective optimization.
 For the UOIS task, the model generally can not be trained with an explicit discriminative layer with a certain number of classes, which poses a major obstacle for the test-time adaptation in UOIS.